S.R.O. (album)

-S.R.O., issued in 1966, was the seventh album by Herb Alpert & the Tijuana Brass.
+S.R.O., is an album by Herb Alpert & the Tijuana Brass, released in 1966.
+The title stands for "Standing Room Only," which is a term used to describe a sold-out performance where all the available seats are taken and only standing room remains.
+The album features the hit singles "Work Song" and "Mame," as well as other popular tracks such as "Flamingo" and "Our Day Will Come."
+It was the seventh album released by the group and reached No. 2 on the Billboard 200 chart.

 Background

-The album includes work by Burt Bacharach and Hal David, as well as the band's cover of "Mame" (from the hit musical of the same name), one of the first of the group's recordings to include vocals by Alpert; he and the group sing the chorus in the middle of the otherwise-instrumental rendition.
+The album includes work by Burt Bacharach and Hal David, as well as the band's cover of "Mame" (from the hit musical of the same name), the first of the group's recordings to include vocals by Alpert; he and the group sing the chorus in the middle of the otherwise-instrumental rendition.
 Released as a single, "Mame" reached No. 19 on the Billboard Hot 100 chart in November 1966.
 "The Work Song", which features the "ping" sound effect of a hammer or pickaxe hitting rocks or other solid objects, reached No. 18 in July, and "Flamingo" peaked at No. 28 in September.
 The album reached No. 2 on the Billboard 200 chart.

 S.R.O., an acronym for standing-room only, is a reference to the group's frequently sold-out concerts.

 "Bean Bag" became famous in the UK as the theme song of the popular long-running game show It's a Knockout, and as a prize cue for the game show The Guinness Game.

 The Dixieland-inspired "Wall Street Rag" was not the Scott Joplin song of the same name, but was composed by Alpert associate and Baja Marimba Band member Bud Coleman.

 "For Carlos" was covered by jazz guitarist Wes Montgomery as "Wind Song".